pSCT-CTA/pSCT-GUI/README.md

 # pSCT Alignment Control GUI
 Web GUI for pSCT mirror panel and actuator control.
 Built with D3.js, OPC UA, and websockets.

-The frontend implementation is based on the MVC (Model-View-Controller) pattern.
-The backend is implemented using a Python (Pyramid) webserver.
+The frontend implementation is based on the MVC (Model-View-Controller) pattern with D3.js and Bootstrap for visualization/styling.
+The backend is implemented using a Python (Pyramid) webserver with python-opcua and websockets.

 ## Dependencies/Packages